 WHAT ABOUT UNION DUES?

 Membership in the IBEW, like membership in any other organization, comes with the obligation to pay periodic dues.
-These dues are set by a vote of the membership.
-The dues help pay for the costs of representing workers’ interests and collective bargaining.
-Union dues are 100% Tax deductible.
+The monthly dues payment, currently $57/month (2020), is divided into two parts.
+The first is the International per capita (currently $39 – $20 for Operations and $19 for the Pension Benefit fund) which is set by and remitted to the International Secretary-Treasurer of the IBEW.
+The second is the Local’s portion which is retained by Local 353 (currently $18 – $13 for Operations and $5 for the Building fund).
+The Local union dues are set by a vote of the membership.
+The Local dues help pay for the costs of representing workers’ interests and collective bargaining.
+Union dues used for operations are 100% Tax deductible.

 It pays to belong

-Your dues cover costs associated with contract bargaining, workplace representation, conflict resolution, continuing education, use of the union’s legal services and professional staff.
+Your dues cover costs associated with contract bargaining, workplace representation, conflict resolution, use of the union’s legal services and professional staff.

 No hidden costs

-Members set the rate for union dues.
-Basic dues in the IBEW are currently $43.70 per month (2017).
-The IBEW’s financial statements and approved budgets are a matter of public record.
+Members set the rate for the Local union dues.
+The IBEW’s financial statements and approved budgets are a matter of public record for members.
 What you see is what you get.

 All IBEW members are entitled to the same high level of service.
 The size of your workplace doesn’t matter.
 No matter how big or how small the issue, you will always get the support you need.